explaingit

 USE CASE 2

-Verify the integrity of a downloaded Node.js binary using PGP-signed checksums.
+Verify a downloaded Node.js binary using PGP-signed SHA checksums as described in the repository.

 USE CASE 3